Access Control List (ACL)

 Section titled “Rule Examples”To allow all users to mark “task.123” as complete:

-Section titled “ACL Management”ACL rules are managed by submitting events to the POST /api/v1/events
+Section titled “ACL Management”ACL rules are managed by submitting ACL rules to the dedicated POST /api/v1/acl endpoint.